snubwoody/wakunguma.com/src/pages/blog/rust-weird-expr.md

 ---
-title: Rust's weird expressions
+title: Weird expressions in rust
 author: Wakunguma Kalimukwa
-published: 2025-12-12
+published: 2025-06-23
 layout: ../../layouts/BlogLayout.astro
 image: /thumbnails/rust-weird-expressions.png
 imageSize: 5723169
-synopsis: Web assembly has enabled rust to be used on the frontend, and it has come a long way since
+synopsis: Explore weird quirks of rusts type system
 preview: false
 ---

 Rust has a very strong type system, but as a result it has some quirks, some would say cursed expressions.
-There's a [special file]((https://github.com/rust-lang/rust/blob/master/tests/ui/weird-exprs.rs) in the rust repository that tests for these features and makes sure there consistent between updates.
+There's a [special file](https://github.com/rust-lang/rust/blob/master/tests/ui/weird-exprs.rs) in the rust repository that tests for these features and makes sure there consistent between updates.
 So I wanted to go over each of these and explain how it's valid rust.

-Note that these are not bugs but rather extreme cases of rust features like loops, expressions, coercion and so on.
+> Note that these are not bugs, but rather extreme cases of rust features like loops, expressions, coercion and so on.

 ## Preface
 There's some rust features that you might not have known about that appear in multiple places here.